dowjones/intentionjs/README.md

 why?

-tn.responsive() // outputs a function
+intent.responsive() // outputs a function

 so calling the result of that function with an argument passed to it will get used as the measure arg in the *matcher* function